Gluten Free London: A Complete Guide for Celiac Foodies

 Anyway, let’s talk about the food.

-We decided to go with the shotgun approach and try a few starters, split a main, and get a dessert to share.
+On both trips, we decided to go with the shotgun approach and try a few starters, split a main, and get a dessert to share.

 The standouts on the menu were: